Hands On Generic Parameterization of Functions

 In other programming languages parameter and argument terminology is often used interchangeably.
 In Mojo the two are distincly different.
 Function arguments are used while the compiled code is running.
 Parameters are used while the code is being compiled.

 For our code example we will create a function that focus on Parameters and Generics.
-Generics allow us to write generic code that will interact with multiple data types.
-As long as the data type implements the correct method.
+Generics allow us to write generic code that will interact with multiple different structures.
+As long as the structure implements the correct trait.
 Below we have a contrived example that shows how generics work.
 The commented out code will not compile.
 You can uncomment it while you are playing with the code to better understand how traits, parameters and generics work.
+Notice how the Cat and the Dog struct can both be used in the same method because they both implement the WarmBlooded trait.

 1